MLB trade rumors: Tigers reportedly place Justin Verlander on trade waivers

 Because trade waivers are no risk -- they're a way to gauge the market, basically -- just about every player in baseball will wind up on trade waivers at some point after the deadline.
 Even megastars like Mike Trout and Bryce Harper.
 On Wednesday, the Tigers reportedly placed Justin Verlander on waivers:

 Verlander has $56 million left on his contract after this season, so no team is going to claim him on trade waivers.
-Most players go unclaimed on trade waivers, especially the guys with big contracts.
+Most players go unclaimed, especially the guys with big contracts.
 Also, Verlander has a full no-trade clause, so he's in complete control of his future.
 Even if the Tigers find a deal that works, they still need his stamp of approval.

 Prior to the trade deadline Verlander's name popped up in plenty of rumors, most involving the Brewers or Cubs.
-It stands the reason that once he clears trade waivers, the Tigers will again make Verlander available and see whether a contender is willing to meet their asking price.
-Major August trades are very rare, so in all likelihood the Tigers will keep Verlander through the end of the season, then try to trade him again over the winter.
+It stands to reason that once he clears trade waivers, the Tigers will again make Verlander available and see whether a contender is willing to meet their asking price.
+Major August trades are rare, so in all likelihood the Tigers will keep Verlander through the end of the season, then try to move him over the winter.

 Add a Comment